scuba-lemon/Ordering-List-Scripts/README.md

     - Executor - Inserts today's date when a new row is added to the MF for NP sheet

   - onEditVendingFormat(e)
-    - Logic to apply formatting rules when the correct conditions are met
+    - Logic - applies formatting rules when the correct conditions are met

   - onEditSheetCheck(e)
-    - Logic to apply formatting rules based on the sheet being edited
+    - Logic - applies formatting rules based on the sheet being edited

   - onEdit(e)
     - Executor - runs all onEdit subfunctions with a time-out for error handling